-- fix the base rail horizontally to the wall above DPC level at base of the wall, or 150 mm above ground level; - fix stop beads vertically on Wetherby Sealing Tape and fully seal with silicone; - fix angle verge trim using Wetherby Sealing Tape at the top of the System and seal with silicone at the top of the verge; - extend cills so that there will be a minimum 40 mm overhang from the drip edge of the cill to the front edge of the System.
-Similar overhangs shall also be achieved at the soffit; if there is no soffit or it is of insufficient depth, then a verge trim will be required; - fix spacer support battens/rails (vertical rails at maximum 150 mm or 300 mm centres for treated timber battens or Wetherby Cavity Spacer Rails respectively, horizontal rails at maximum 600 mm centres); additional spacer support battens/rails shall be installed around openings; - fix drainage deflector beads above all openings at a 10 ° minimum fall; - intumescent strips or fire barriers shall be installed at locations as detailed in the project-specific design; - place the first course of MW insulation boards onto the base rail and mechanically fix into the spacer support battens/rails using two fixings per board, in accordance with the fixing pattern.
-Continue with additional MW insulation boards, ensuring they are tightly butt-jointed and that a staggered bonding pattern is adhered to; do not place joints within 200 mm of the corners of openings and they shall be staggered and overlapped at building corners; - fix movement beads at agreed locations; structural movement joints shall be carried through the System; - fix surface mounted beads directly to the MW insulation at required locations; - apply a 4 to 6 mm thick coat of Wetherby Scrim Adhesive to the entire surface of the MW insulation and bed Wetherby Alkali Resistant Reinforcing Mesh Cloth into top third of the wet adhesive, overlapping joints by minimum 75 mm; - install additional pieces of Wetherby Alkali Resistant Reinforcing Mesh Cloth (minimum 250 mm by 250 mm) diagonally across corners of all wall openings: - temporarily position Wetherby Stainless Steel Profiled Mesh onto the Wetherby Scrim Adhesive, leaving a 5 mm gap vertically between the sheets and ensuring the correct spacing for brick/stone slips horizontally; fix the steel mesh using 12 fixings per sheet (subject to wind load calculations, with additional fixings at corners and openings); all fixings to hit studs and installed at maximum 300 mm centres at building corners and around any openings; - apply brick/stone slips using Wetherby Brick Slip Adhesive, ensuring the brick/stone slips are firmly pushed into place and leaving consistent mortar joints between each brick/stone slip; natural variations in colour, texture and dimensions of the brick/stone slips may be present.
-It is advisable to mix brick/stone slips from at least five different boxes to minimise grouping of colours; - once brick/stone slips have set in place, point with Wetherby Pointing Mortar using a pointing gun and a pointing trowel; once dry, brush down the wall to remove all excess mortar using a stiff brush.
+- fix the base rail horizontally to the wall above DPC level at base of the wall, a minimum of 150 mm above ground level; - fix stop beads vertically on Wetherby Sealing Tape and fully seal with silicone; - fix angle verge trim on Wetherby Sealing Tape at the top of the System and seal with silicone at the top of the verge; - extend cills so that there will be a minimum 40 mm overhang from the drip edge of the cill to the front edge of the System; similar overhangs should also be achieved at the soffit; if there is no soffit, or it is of insufficient depth, then a verge trim will be required; - fix Wetherby Cavity Spacer Rails (vertical rails at maximum 150 mm or 300 mm centres for timber or metal rails respectively, horizontal rails at maximum 600 mm centres); additional Wetherby Cavity Spacer Rails must be installed around openings; - fix drainage deflector beads above all openings at a 10 ° minimum fall; - install intumescent strips or fire barriers at locations detailed in the project-specific design; - place the first course of EPS insulation onto the base rail and secure into the spacer support rails fixed to the supporting wall.
+Fix the EPS insulation mechanically to the spacer support rails using approved fixings at a rate of six fixings per board (subject to wind load calculations) in accordance with the fixing pattern (two initial fixings for stainless steel mesh applications).
+Continue with additional EPS insulation, ensuring they are tightly butt-jointed and that a staggered bonding pattern is adhered to; joints shall not occur within 200 mm of the corners of openings and shall be staggered and overlapped at building corners; - fix movement beads at specified locations; structural movement joints must be carried through the System; - fix surface-mounted beads directly to the EPS insulation at required locations;

+- apply a 4 to 6 mm thick coat of Wetherby Scrim Adhesive to the entire surface of the EPS insulation and bed Wetherby Alkali Resistant Reinforcing Mesh Cloth into top third of the wet adhesive, overlapping joints by minimum 75 mm; for Systems incorporating brick slips, install secondary fixings through the wet adhesive and mesh cloth whilst adhesive is wet, with 100 mm by 100 mm patches of scrim cloth over each fixing head; - install additional pieces of Wetherby Alkali Resistant Reinforcing Mesh Cloth (minimum 250 mm by 250 mm) diagonally across corners of all wall openings; - for Systems incorporating stone slips, temporarily position Wetherby Stainless Steel Profiled Mesh onto the Wetherby Scrim Adhesive, leaving a 5 mm horizontal gap between sheets and ensuring the correct vertical spacing for the brick/stone slips; fix the steel mesh using 12 fixings per sheet (subject to wind load calculations, with additional fixings at corners and openings); all fixings must hit studs and be installed at maximum 300 mm centres at building corners and around any openings; - apply brick/stone slips using Wetherby Brick Slip Adhesive, ensuring the brick/stone slips are firmly pushed into place and leaving consistent mortar joints between each brick/stone slip; natural variations in colour, texture and dimensions of the brick/stone slips may be present.
+It is advisable to mix brick/stone slips from at least five different boxes to minimise grouping of colours; - once brick/stone slips have set in place, point with Wetherby Pointing Mortar using a pointing gun and a pointing trowel; once dry, brush down the wall with a stiff brush to remove all excess mortar.